 - 1 cup of water

-Combine honey and water in a small saucepan over medium heat until sugar is dissolved.
-Remove from heat and let cool to room temperature and transfer to a clean glass jar.
+Combine honey and water in a small saucepan over medium heat until sugar dissolves.
+Remove from heat, let cool to room temperature, and transfer to a clean glass jar.
 Cover and keep refrigerated for up to two weeks.

 - 2 cups 100% unsweetened pomegranate juice (such as Pom Wonderful)

 - 2 cups granulated sugar